rk179850/fsd-training/README.md

+# fsd-training-
-# fsd-training-It all about full stack developer.
+It all about full stack developer.
+Author:Ritesh